debuggingg/debuggingg.github.io/_posts/2024-05-31-sql9-constraint.md

 ```
 -  Insert and save rows into the TRAINEE3 table
 ```
-INSERT INTO TRAINEE3 VALUES(1000, 'Hong Gil-dong', 10);
+INSERT INTO TRAINEE3 VALUES(1000, 'Paul Lee', 10);
-INSERT INTO TRAINEE3 VALUES(2000, 'Im Kkeok-jeong', 20);
+INSERT INTO TRAINEE3 VALUES(2000, 'Tim Chae', 20);
-INSERT INTO TRAINEE3 VALUES(3000, 'Jeon Woo-chi', 30);
+INSERT INTO TRAINEE3 VALUES(3000, 'Eddie Lee', 30);
-INSERT INTO TRAINEE3 VALUES(4000, 'Iljimae', 40); -  Error due to violation of FOREIGN KEY constraint - Cannot insert as the parent table's column value cannot be referenced
+INSERT INTO TRAINEE3 VALUES(4000, 'Sung Lee', 40); -  Error due to violation of FOREIGN KEY constraint - Cannot insert as the parent table's column value cannot be referenced
 SELECT * FROM TRAINEE3;
 COMMIT;
 ```